Insights

 This shift represents a fundamental change for the maritime industry, requiring rapid and significant fleet renewal and innovative fleet management strategies to meet these aggressive decarbonization targets.

-As illustrated in the figure below, ships that continue to use Very Low Sulfur Fuel Oil (VLSFO), which is considered, in this analysis, to have a GHG Fuel Intensity (GFI) of 95.5 gCO2eq/MJ , are likely to face substantial compliance costs.
-By 2028, these costs are projected to reach maximum USD 140 per ton of fuel, and by 2050, they could exceed USD 1,400 per tonne.
+As illustrated in the figure below, ships that continue to use Very Low Sulfur Fuel Oil (VLSFO), which is typically considered to have a GHG Fuel Intensity (GFI) of 95.5 gCO2eq/MJ, are likely to face substantial compliance costs.
+By 2028, these costs are projected to reach up to USD 140 per ton of fuel, and by 2050, they could exceed USD 1,400 per ton, depending on market conditions.

 Additionally, even when using the same Heavy Fuel Oil (HFO), significant differences in energy efficiency exist between older and newer vessels, leading to substantial variations in compliance costs.
 According to the IMO's mid-term measures impact assessment, ships built after 2025 are, on average, 25-32% more fuel-efficient than those built before 2015, resulting in proportionately lower annual GHG emissions.